Thomas0408/Thomas0408.github.io/README.md

 # Thomas0408.github.io
 This actually is a test.
-but if it works I wanna put my drawings on this
+but if it works I wanna put my drawings on this. add themes and color.